jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 ### Considering buffers

 There are several potential problems with extracting just a single raster value for each mammal study in each month-year.
-The coordinates given in the data may not be in reference to the specific location of the population, and more just an indication of the general locacation of the study area.
+The coordinates given in the data may not be in reference to the specific location of the population, and more just an indication of the general location of the study area.
 The location noted might also not be biologically relavent to the study species.
 For migratory species for example, a much broader climatic area my be covered by the population.

-Therefore, creating buffers of varying radius around each study site enables us to (partially) some of these spatial difficulties.
+Therefore, creating buffers of varying radius around each study site enables us to (partially) address some of these spatial difficulties.
 The `rgeos` package gives us tools to create a buffer with a specific radius around our coordinate points.
 The only slight hurdle here is that we are in a *WGS84* CRS, which would mean the buffer radius is in radians.
-We first have to convert the coordinates to the *UTM* CRS, which then projects in meters.
+We first have to convert the coordinates to the *UTM* CRS, which projects in meters.
 The result of the buffer is a spatial polygon, for which we want to extract a weighted mean from the raster cells it overlaps.
 This is acheived with the `exactextract` package.
 This makes things much much faster than traditional indexing.
 This general code, here for a buffer of 50m (essentially the exact raster point) is as follows:

 ```
   # 3b.
 Extracting the climate data from a small buffer radius of 50m - if ~identical will use this